Mayors’ concert announces theme - Troy Daily News

-TROY — Trustees of the Troy Mayors’ Concerts, Inc. announce the theme for the Troy Mayors’ Concert this summer.
+TROY — Trustees of the Troy Mayors’ Concerts, Inc. have announced the theme for the Troy Mayors’ Concert this summer.

 Since 1993, the Troy Mayors’ Concerts, Inc. has been bringing music to Troy.
 Founded by Bruce and Harriet George, joined by Frank Bazler, the Troy Mayors’ Concerts, Inc. was established as a 501 (c) 3 organization governed by a board of trustees.